-Continuing Professional Education (CPE) is a requirement for Certified Public Accountants (CPAs) to maintain their professional competence and provide quality professional services.
-CPAs must complete a certain amount of credits in different fields of study (FOS) in order to keep their license.
-They have a duty to know and comply with the requirements set by the accountancy boards in their state and country, as well as any firm-specific requirements.
-In the US, the two main CPA CPE associations are American Institute of CPAs (AICPA) and National Association of State Boards of Accountancy (NASBA).
+Continuing Professional Education (CPE) is required for Certified Public Accountants (CPAs) to maintain their professional competence and provide quality services to their clients.
+CPAs must complete training to earn a specified number of credit hours over a defined timeframe in order to keep their licenses active in a state or jurisdiction.
+In the United States, the two main CPA regulatory associations are the American Institute of CPAs (AICPA) and the National Association of State Boards of Accountancy (NASBA).

 - Board standards can be vague and left open to a firm’s interpretation.

 - Each state/jurisdiction has unique requirements for individuals that vary based on the type of work they conduct.

 - There are credit minimums and maximums for the different types of learning that can count for CPE, so there may be additional completions on a CPA’s transcript that cannot be applied towards compliance requirements.